haojee2025/Elementary-Front-End-Project/README.md

 `Open a Project:`

--Navigate to any EFP-X-ProjectName folder (e.g., EFP-1-ToDoList).
+- Navigate to any EFP-X-ProjectName folder (e.g., EFP-1-ToDoList).

--Open index.html in a web browser (e.g., Chrome, Firefox).
+- Open index.html in a web browser (e.g., Chrome, Firefox).

--Alternatively, use a local development server like VS Code’s Live Server for a live preview.
+- Alternatively, use a local development server like VS Code’s Live Server for a live preview.

 `Explore and Learn:`

--Check the README.md in each project folder for a description and learning goals.
+- Check the README.md in each project folder for a description and learning goals.

--Dive into the index.html, style.css, and script.js files to understand the code.
+- Dive into the index.html, style.css, and script.js files to understand the code.

--Tweak the code to experiment and build your skills!
+- Tweak the code to experiment and build your skills!

 ## 💡 Why This Exists<br>
 `I created this repository to:`